pd19930924/google-map-test/README.md

 # google-map-test
+a google map test , make a new class google map (name : BaseGoogleMap), it simplify our code to use google map for Android.
+  ATTENTION: There are 3 files you can use, BaseGoogleMap(This file contains is the basic function), map_night_mode_style.json and not_show_map_poi.json, you can move these 3 files to your project, then you can use BaseGoogleMap to make your code.
-a google map test , make a new class google map (name : BaseGoogleMap), it simplify our code to use google map This is an APP for Android, we can use APP to test some function of google map,  add marker to map, draw circle on map, change camera, and clustering.
+  This is an APP for Android, we can use APP to test some function of google map,  add marker to map, draw circle on map, change camera, and clustering.
   The APP contains 2 main button, switch and clear all, switch is used to choose the function at upper right, and clear all will delete all markers, circles we have made on map and stop cluster.
   There have been 4 functions(I divide them into 4 parts, marker test, circle test , cameral test and cluster test), They locate at the upper right, you can use switch to choose functions, and then click button to choose what you want to do.